Turkish lira drops to new low, prompting bank to intervene - ExBulletin

 Turkish lira drops to new low, prompting bank to intervene

-ANKARA, Turkey (AP) – Turkey’s currency crashed to a new all-time low against the dollar on Friday, a day after the central bank cut a key interest rate again despite soaring consumer prices , a decision in line with the unconventional economic policy of President Recep Tayyip Erdogan.
-Politics.
+ANKARA, Turkey (AP) Turkey’s currency crashed to a new all-time low against the dollar on Friday, a day after the Central Bank cut a key interest rate again despite soaring consumer prices, a decision in line with the unconventional economic policy of President Recep Tayyip Erdogan.

-The fall of the lira prompted the central bank to intervene by selling more foreign currency.
-It was the bank’s fifth intervention in recent weeks in an attempt to support the lire.

-The pound hit a new record low of 17.14 against the dollar before the bank intervened and the currency recouped some of its losses on Friday.
-Still, it was around 5% weaker against the US dollar since Thursday’s close.

-The besieged Turkish currency has lost 55% of its value against the dollar since the start of the year.
+Turkey’s besieged currency has lost 55% of its value against the dollar since the start of the year.

 The central bank said on Thursday it had announced that it was cutting the key rate from 15% to 14% even as inflation hit a staggering 21%.
 The bank has cut rates by 5 percentage points since September even as most other domestic banks have raised interest rates to dampen high inflation.